Volunteers with Toy Donation

 Step 2: Attending a Registration Session

+Once you've prepared the required documents, you can come during any of our registration times, listed below, and a volunteer will assess your eligibility.
 If you qualify for assistance, you'll be given your allotment of grocery vouchers, toys, and gift cards on the same day you register.
-There is no need to come back on a separate pick-up day.
+There's no need to return on a separate pick-up day.

 Important Notes

 • It isn't necessary for all family members to attend the registration session.
 One person can bring all of the required documents, and register on behalf of the entire household.
-If possible, we ask that you not bring any children when you register, as there will likely be long waits and little for them to do.

 • If you have children aged 11 or under, you'll be able to select gifts from the Christmas Fund Toy Room.
 We'll provide you with bags, but the items may be large or heavy.
 Please ensure you have a means of taking them home with you, as you cannot pick up your items at a later date.